toydotgame/Thisway/README.md

 ## Changelog
 ### Release 1.3
 * Optimised Debug Mode's scripts for the player's facing direction.
+(Removed useless `if()` statements)
 * Plugin loading in the console is more truthful to the actual loading sequence.
+* Made yaw and pitch rounded to 5 decimal places in Debug Mode.
+* Removed comments and optimised Thisway's general impact on the server's TPS.
+* Made error messages more concise and accurate to what went wrong.
+* General code cleanup, plus `plugin.yml` is accurate to the SpigotMC page.

 ### Release 1.2.4
 * Repositioned teleport success message in chat when Debug Mode is active.